 The cameras send footage to the Bathurst Police Station where the system can be monitored by the NSW Police Force.
 The recorded images will only be used and/or disclosed for law enforcement or other lawful purposes.

 The map below shows an indicative coverage area to be provided by the camera network installed in Stage 1 and Stage 2.
 Download a copy here...

-Stage 3 of the scheme will cover a section of Havannah Street, from the Keppel Street intersection up to Leena Street.
-Camera locations are still to be finalised for Stage 3.
+Stage 3 of the scheme covers a section of Havannah Street, from the Keppel Street intersection up to the intersection of Havannah and Rocket Streets.

 CBD CCTV frequently asked questions.